 In the early 2000’s Mark established his personal brand Merus which garnered the attention and accolades of wine critics and consumers alike, marking his place in the world of “cult-wine”.
 While Mark is renowned for his unique style of winemaking, his conservationist

 approach is one in which the vineyard is the fundamental key to wine quality.
 Sharing Moon Hollow’s dedication to excellence and sustainability from vine to bottle, Mark joined the team as winemaker in 2017.

 PHIL COTURRI, Viticulturist

 If you ask him, Phil Coturri might quote a Levon Helm song and describe himself as a "poor old dirt farmer".
 However, after 35 years pioneering organic and biodynamic winegrowing in California descriptions range from "famed organic viticulturalist" by the Hollywood Reporter to "the ubiquitous wizard of sustainable winemaking" by Sonoma Magazine.
 He was born with the cultural palate of Italian immigrants, weaned on the music and ethos of San Francisco in the 1960's and planted deep into the rocky hillsides of Sonoma Valley.

-With his company Entreprise Vineyard team he is the "Chef d'Orchestre" of the Moon Mountain District vineyards he can literaly oversee from his living room window and where Moon Hollow Ranch is located.
+With his company Entreprise Vineyard team he is the "Chef d'Orchestre" of the Moon Mountain District vineyards he can literally oversee from his living room window and where Moon Hollow Ranch is located.
 A beautiful natural wonders garden of his creation where his herd of vines grows strong of all of his Sonoma shepard experience.